norax0/Serpent/about.md

 - Alphalaneous: Python button sprite

 **Note!**
-- In order to keep this mod's size manageable, Serpent uses `pybind11` which requires python to be installed, you can install python at https://python.org.
+- In order to keep this mod's size manageable, Serpent uses `pybind11` which requires python 3.11.3 (the exact version) to be installed, you can install python at https://python.org.
 - Serpent is in beta! please report any issues you encounter in the [Discord server](https://discord.gg/qnPgmUVZsV)

+# Known Issues
+- Missing DLL or dependency error:
+- Make sure you have python 3.11.3 installed.